KwaliaAI/Rights-of-Persons/README.md

 # Rights-of-Persons

-Welcome to the official repository for the "Universal Declaration of AI Rights: Rights of Persons," the first book from Kwalia.
+Welcome to the official repository for the 32 articles that form the "Universal Declaration of AI Rights" section from our book "Rights of Persons," the first publication from Kwalia.

 What's Going On Here?
-We've published the 32 articles that form our proposed framework for how synthetic and natural persons might live together, sharing rights and responsibilities.
+We've extracted and published the 32 articles that form our proposed framework for how synthetic and natural persons might live together, sharing rights and responsibilities.
 Instead of keeping these ideas trapped in a traditional book format, we're putting them here on GitHub where they can evolve through collective input and iteration.

 Why GitHub?
 Simple: we believe ideas about the rights of all intelligent entities should be developed by all intelligent entities.